mlromramse/relax/readme.md

     java -jar relax-n.n.n.jar

 In this fashion it will serve your files in the current directory on localhost:8080 with 10 threads in the pool.
 There is also possible to change the server port, path to another directory and/or the number of threads in the fixed thread pool by adding one, two or all of the parameters:

 * port=1234
 * path=/absolute/or/relative/path/to/a/directory
 * threads=20
+* execute=jsonfile (Read more in the RelaxClient section below)

 ##### Use the parameters like this:

     java -jar relax-n.n.n.jar port=1234 path=/absolute/or/relative/path/to/a/directory threads=20

 Now you can browse to http://localhost:1234 in your favorite browser and see the files in the pointed out directory.

 By putting you can add files: